-- Upload all forms Fax: (303) 339-7521 or (877) 619-4139 - 1.
-Immunization Forms & necessary documentation - 2.
-Hepatitis B Declination Form (only if applicable, see instructions for details) - 3.
+- 1. Immunization Forms & necessary documentation - Hepatitis B Declination Form (only if applicable, see instructions for details) - 3.
 Consent for Release Form - 4.
 Medical Clearance Form

 In addition to the PA Program's Health Care Clearance process, Pace University has its own immunization requirements which students must meet.
 A completed Pace University Immunization Requirement Form must be submitted to the Office of Student Assistance (OSA).
-The form should be emailed to Immunization@pace.edu in order to be cleared by Pace University.
+The form can be found here.
+The form should be emailed to immunization@pace.edu in order to be cleared by Pace University.